Reindert1/Project-Ra/Ipy/README.md

 The pipeline when using all available features:
 ![full_pipeline](images/full_use_pipeline.png)

-The pipeline when using select group of features:
+The pipeline when using a select group of features:
 ![partial_pipeline](images/partial_use_pipeline.png)